esh6597/tristanc-portfolio/README.md

 - Style organization via modules
 - Extra gallery page with dynamic carousel zoom overlay
 - Custom card styles and sections
-- Contact form that sends user emails to site owner via transactional email API
 - Masthead animations on page load and hover
 - Custom fonts

 #### Additional Features
 These are some other things I've added alongside front end styling:

+- Transactional email API for contacting owner via SendinBlue
 - Email limits to conform to API service standards via LowDB (minor database for cross-user tracking)
 - HTML email formatting to look a bit better